RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 | AdminService Wrapper   | `$OSSIEHOME/bin/adminserviced-start`                   |

  As per the Fedora recommendations for service unit files, the AdminService is not enabled during RPM installation.
 It is assumed system integrators will enable the service unit file and modify the activation to achieve desired start up and shutdown behavior for their systems.

+### The `rhadmin` Script

+`rhadmin` is a script used outside of system startup/shutdown to manage REDHAWK core service lifecycle from the command line.
+The `rhadmin` script connects to the AdminService through a socket and supports the following commands to manage the lifecycle of the REDHAWK core services: `start`, `stop`, `restart`, and `status`.

+For more information abour 'rhadmin', refer [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}).

 ### REDHAWK AdminService Configuration